 As we learned in our Signs of Illness post, rats can be very good at disguising illness and pain.
 In this guide, we will learn how to do a rat health check, so you can keep an eye out for any problems.

 There are two kinds of rat health check.
 There are some quick things to check as you handle your rat on a daily basis and a more in-depth health check that can be done about once a month.

 Daily Rat Health Check

 Is your rat behaving ‘like itself’?
 As you interact with your rat as normal, be alert to any unusual signs.
-Is the rat more withdrawn than unusual?
+Is the rat more withdrawn than usual?
 Does your rat normally appear immediately at feeding time, but today seems reluctant to get out of bed?
 A change in behaviour can be a sign of your rat not feeling well.

 Give your rat a quick look over.
-Are its’ eyes nice and bright?
+Are its eyes nice and bright?
 Are the eyes and nose free from porphyrin?
 Are the ears and nose clean and free of discharge?
 Are there any visible cuts or wounds?

-During free range, watch how your rat moves.
-Is it avoiding putting any weight on one of it’s paws?
+During free-range, watch how your rat moves.
+Is it avoiding putting any weight on one of its paws?
 Is it walking comfortably?
 Do they seem less active than normal?

 Monthly Rat Health Check

 Roughly once a month, it’s a good idea to give your rat a more thorough check over.